-There are still a few of these - Readings (1927), Old Rhymes and New (1932) and Animal Stories (1939) - which I don't have, but most of the rest are listed above.
+There are still a few anthologies - Old Rhymes and New (1932), principally, as well as numerous books of essays - which I don't have, but most of the rest are listed above.

 The secondary literature on de la Mare is pretty sketchy: fortunately there's quite a full biography, but besides that it consists mainly of a book of table talk compiled by neurologist Russell Brain, a volume in the Twayne critical series, and a few essays and bibliographies.